Region & Language Selector

 Legend has it that our founder, Ike Tseng, travelled to the USA as an engineer for a motor scooter business.
 There he saw a sign in a bike shop doorway stating “we don’t repair poor quality Taiwanese bicycles”.

 The rest, as they say, is history.
 In 1972, Ike returned home and set up a bike factory, determined to change that perception.
-The business grew up making bikes for other people, many millions of bikes for many well-known brands, building a strong reputation for quality.
-Ike wasn’t just a talented engineer, he was a visionary; many of the ideas he generated changed the course of the global bike industry.
+The business grew making bikes for other people; many millions of bikes for many well-known brands, building a strong reputation for quality.
+Ike wasn’t just a talented engineer, he was a visionary, many of the ideas he generated changed the course of the global bike industry.

 BMX & 10 Speed Road Bike production for the US market